List of The 39 Clues characters: Madeleine Cahill

 Madeleine Cahill (from Cahill Island, Ireland) is the founder of the Madrigals.
 She is the sister of Thomas, Luke, Jane and Katherine.

 After the fire, Thomas, Luke, Jane, and Katherine went and founded the branches.
 They left their mother behind, not knowing that she was pregnant with their sister.
 Olivia raised Madeleine alone, stressing her desire for the branches to unite.
 Madeleine is rumored to have some dealings with the Vespers concerning Olivia's death, which suggests she knew who started the fire.

 Damien Vesper

 Damien Vesper is the founder of the Vesper Organization.
 A wealthy nobleman, he was friends with Gideon Cahill.
 Over time, he grew jealous of Gideon's success, wanting Gideon's research and discoveries for himself.
 When Gideon refused to share, Damien killed him and burnt down his house.
-He was not successful in getting the master serum.
+He was not successful in getting the master serum and Madeleine later encountered him in a meeting which left him dead and strapped to a tree beside a warning: "beware the Madrigals".
 His descendants, the Vespers, have been enemies of the Cahills ever since.